Get 80% off your plan for your first 6 months.*

 Make sure there's market demand for your idea

-• Who are your potential customers?
+• Target audience: Who are your potential customers?

-• Would they be willing to pay for your product or service?
+• Willingness to pay: Would they spend money on your product or service?

 How to make money from your small business idea

-Common business models
+Common business models:

-• Retail: Sell products directly to consumers
+• Retail: Sell products directly to consumers.

-• Wholesale: Supply products to other businesses
+• Wholesale: Supply products to other businesses.

-• Service-based: Charge hourly rates or project fees
+• Service-based: Charge hourly rates or project fees.

-• Subscription: Recurring monthly or annual payments
+• Subscription: Collect recurring monthly or annual payments.

-• Marketplace: Take commission on transactions between others
+• Marketplace: Take commission on transactions between others.

 • Pricing structure: How competitors charge customers